Unleash/unleash/website/docs/feature-flag-tutorials/sveltekit/feature-flags-sveltekit.md

   <App />
 </FlagProvider>
 ```

+Note that I’m using the URL and API key directly in the code right now, but you’d want to put these in an env file.

 Now that our SDK is setup, we can modify our `App.svelte` to set the value of the variable based on the feature flag.